francisco-perez-sorrosal/ai-resources/book-scaffold/src/agents.md

 Since the advent of GenAI, there's been a massive interest on LLM-base agents.
 These agents are systems that leverage a LLM to interpret instructions, perform tasks, and interact with different environments through tools (a.k.a. function/API calls) based on the natural language input provided by the users.

+Apart of containing a more or less reliable knowledge base in their "neurons," LLMs are made to predict the most likely next token -they can create content.
+This fact implies that some cognitive abilities are emerging.
+These abilities can be used reason and then act (e.g. deciding on an output, depending on a context) over a particular textually-defined environment.

 A major limitation of LLMs is related to the so-called common reasoning.
 They are not conscious beings and they struggle correcting their own reasoning errors without getting some external feedback.

 Presenting an LLM with step-by-step prompts, the so-called Chain-of-Though (CoT), to guide the reasoning process helps achieving better performance on solving complex reasoning tasks.
 The least-to-most prompting technique in LLMs teach the model to break a complex task into a sequence of simpler and smaller steps.
 This goes hand in hand with "self-consistency” techniques, which require the model to produce multiple solutions for finally selecting the most consistent answer.
 Also, as human-beings presenting them information in an illogical order makes them decrease the performance on the task at hand.